Sign In |

 CITES export Appendix II Species

 Cypripedium reginae is Minnesota's state flower!
 In the US, this plant has been seen in the wild from North Dakota to Maine, and as far south as Arkansas.
 In Canada the distribution ranges from Saskatchewan to Newfoundland, making this species a great gardening plant for many North American areas.
+These are mature plants andtypically flower in June or early July in Minnesota.
+Although we may list them in spike in the early spring because the growths are quite small we can't always be 100 percent sure that they are indeed going to flower.
+We do use our best educated guess though based on the size of the new growths that are emerging.

 Intro:This species (the state flower of Minnesota) is perhaps the most spectacular of the Cypripediums.
 The plants stand from 24 to 70 cm tall.
 The large white, pink and magenta flowers usually emerge from mid to late June to early July.
 The habitat ranges from Saskatchewan to Newfoundland in Canada, south to Iowa, parts of the Hill country of Missouri and Arkansas to Virginia and northward throughout the Northeast U.S. Southern Parts of the Appalachian range (to Northern Alabama) also have populations of Cyp. reginae.
 We have limited offerings of these plants that will only be available in summer months.
 They are typically available in seedling size and are sold as single, double, or three-growth plants.
 Mature flowering-size plants normally bloom in mid to late June to as late as the 4th of July in Minnesota.Light:This plant can be found in spruce swamps, seeps, grass, meadows and fens.
 It can also be found growing in moist ditches along northern Minnesota roadsides.
 It can tolerate shady to sunny conditions.
 It should be noted that plants found growing in roadside ditches have tall grasses growing amongst them providing some filtering of sunlight.
 East facing exposures with plants receiving morning sun with shade or dappled shade from 11:00 to noon onwards are ideal.Humidity:As nature provides it.Water:These plants only receive rain water in nature but will tolerate well water with a mild mineral content.
 Keep plants moist at all times and never allow the soil to become totally dry.Fertilizer:Decaying oak leaves will provide a good deal of nutrition during the spring and early summer months.
 We highly recommend